bartosz-antosik/vscode-spellright/README.md

 ### Multiple languages in one document

+Language selector allows to select more than one language.
+Document is then spelled using all of the dictionaries and when a token (word) is considered correct **in one of the dictionaries** it is considered spelled correctly.
+When it is not, then suggestions for all selected languages are shown.

-When language is switched e.g. by In-Document command <code>spellcheck&#x2d;language</code> placed within document:
+Language can also be switched by using In-Document command <code>spellcheck&#x2d;language</code> placed within document:

 ![switch](media/screenshot-switch-multiple.png)